Ask the Experts: Retail Package Selection

 Robert: Well, no surprise that business resources are the most critical.
 Without a representation of key stakeholders that can provide requirements input and evaluative feedback regarding requirements fit, the solution selected may not be optimal.
 This can also lead to future adoption issues, as the business will feel that the solution was forced onto them.
 If business stakeholders are part of the decision-making selection team, they’ll more easily embrace the good (and the bad) that comes with the selected solution.
 During the selection, business users will be required an average of 10-15% with peaks during initial discovery and requirements gathering and the demos themselves.

 David: Absolutely, the most critical is to have business representation.
-To expand on Robert’s points, too many times IT leads the selection and chooses a solution they think the business needs.
-To have buy-in, you must have the business involved in the requirements gathering, attending the demonstrations, and participating in the evaluation.
+To expand on Robert’s points, too often IT leads the selection and chooses a solution they think the business needs.
+To get buy-in, the business must be involved in gathering the requirements, attending the demonstrations, and participating in the evaluation.
 However, IT representation is also needed to evaluate the architecture, integration, and future support capabilities.
 Regarding specific roles, it depends on the software.
 You need to have a cross-section of the doers (e.g., assistant buyer), the managers (buyer), and the leaders (director and higher).
 All three roles will look at the software from different points of view.
 They will serve as your subject matter experts (SMEs).
 The percentage of time will vary.
 During the requirements gathering, you’ll need to have a couple of resources (typically a business analyst and someone who represents the business) dedicated full-time to the selection.
 In addition to participating in the interview gathering, they can assist in identifying who should be interviewed and scheduling the interviews.
 Each SME would need an hour for the initial interview.
 During the vendor demonstrations, each demo will typically be at least one day and sometimes more.
 You’ll need the SMEs full-time during the demonstrations.
 Of course, as you go through evaluations, you’ll need the SMEs for additional follow-up meetings and/or demos.
 This time commitment depends on what follow-up items come out of the demos.

-Heidi: Critical roles for a system selection project include business area leads and SMEs as well as the IT application owner.
+Critical roles for a system selection project include business area leads and SMEs as well as the IT application owner.
 The business area leads and IT application owner should be dedicated to the selection while the SMEs could be partially allocated to the project.
 It is also important to include a key advisor who has experience with package selection and the “stumbling blocks” or misunderstandings that occur in this type of project.
 A good example of this is verbiage, meaning: what the business calls one thing versus what the vendor calls it.
 In merchandising, item attributes are key fields used to assist in reporting and operational efficiency.
 However, the vendor may call ALL fields attributes; this discrepancy would cause a misalignment of key business requirements.

 Q3:

-Most leading software packages have built-in industry best practices, yet we often hear about retailers who struggle with “out-of-the-box” (OOTB) solutions not being able to accommodate their unique needs.
+Most leading software packages have built-in industry best practices, yet we often hear about retailers who struggle with ‘out-of-the-box’ (OOTB) solutions not being able to accommodate their unique needs.
 How do you address this dichotomy?
-Is it practical to expect a true “out-of-the-box” implementation?
+Is it practical to expect a true ‘out-of-the-box’ implementation?

 The struggle with out-of-the-box, best-practice based solutions is typically not that they don’t address the customer’s needs, but rather the customer isn’t willing to change.

-David: Everyone wants out-of-the-box if they don’t have to change their processes.
+Everyone wants out-of-the-box if they don’t have to change their processes.
 That’s where companies get in trouble.
 They feel they have some unique process that must be kept that represents a key competitive differentiator.
 While in some cases this is true, it typically just represents something (a process, policy, etc.) the company has simply always done.
 However, there are times when you do come across a unique requirement that must be met.
 Most software packages today have the capabilities to add business rules or develop a bolt-on at certain points in a system.
 In these cases, if you can’t resolve it via outside system processes, you can add a small application.
 The key is to ensure the “enhancement” doesn’t take you off the vendor’s upgrade path.
 It is extremely rare to have a true OOTB implementation with no enhancements.

 The leadership team must continually reiterate the vision/direction and highlight the benefits of moving to industry best practices.